Skip to content ↓

 Phonics

-In phonics lessons this week, we will be learning some new sounds
+In phonics lessons this week, we will be rediscovering sounds that we have learnt before.

 Spelling homework is based on these sounds and words.